-To overcome this limitation, we propose the refined NSGA-III, which integrates the refined Pareto sampling (RPS) strategy into the original NSGA-III framework.
-At each iteration, the RPS first identifies solutions with sufficiently distinct objective values and then selects a representative subset based on pairwise distances between their outputs.
-The details of the RPS strategy is described in Algorithm \ref{alg:pareto-thinning} and the red sampling points in Figure \ref{fig:nsga-points} illustrate the RPS sampling in contrast to the vanilla NSGA-III sampling (green points).
+To overcome this limitation, we propose refined NSGA-III, which integrates a refined Pareto sampling (RPS) strategy into the original NSGA-III framework.
+At each iteration, RPS first identifies solutions with sufficiently distinct objective values and then selects a representative subset based on pairwise distances between their outputs.
+The details of RPS are given in Algorithm~\ref{alg:pareto-thinning}.
+The red points in Figure~\ref{fig:nsga-points} show that RPS successfully disperses solutions across the Pareto surface, in contrast to the vanilla NSGA-III sampling (green points).